DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: Introduction

-\stitle{Our Methodology: Software-Engineering-Inspired Framework.} To systematically address these challenges, we propose \model, which reframes Text-to-SQL as a verifiable SDLC-style workflow with four stages (Figure~\ref{fig:motivation}).
-In requirements analysis, we propose Semantic Value Retrieval and Robust Schema Linking, \ie combining direct, reversed, and value-based linking with relational closure, to build a complete, database-grounded specification, addressing ambiguous requirement inference (addressing the challenge \textbf{C1}).
-In implementation, we adopt N-version programming~\cite{n-version-programming} with three independent generators (skeleton, in-context learning, and divide-and-conquer) executed in parallel to diversify reasoning under a fixed budget, providing fault tolerance (addressing \textbf{C2}).
-For verification and validation, we replace probabilistic self-judgment with a tool-chain of checkers (\texttt{syntax}, \texttt{clause/time}, \texttt{JOIN}, \texttt{NULL/result}) that trigger targeted LLM repair, ensuring verifiable correctness (addressing \textbf{C3}).
-Finally, in release, we introduce confidence-aware selection that clusters execution results to estimate confidence and then takes a high-confidence shortcut or runs unbalanced pairwise adjudication in low-confidence cases, yielding a calibrated, quality-gated output (addressing \textbf{C4}).
-As shown in Figure~\ref{fig:performance}, this design enables \model to integrate with diverse LLMs and achieve notable accuracy improvements without any fine-tuning.
+\stitle{Our Methodology.} To systematically address these challenges, we propose \model, which reframes Text-to-SQL as a verifiable SDLC-style workflow with four stages (Figure~\ref{fig:motivation}). \revA{In requirements analysis, we propose Semantic Value Retrieval and a fault-tolerant Robust Schema Linking strategy to build a complete, database-grounded specification (addressing \textbf{C1}).} \revA{In implementation, we adopt N-version programming~\cite{n-version-programming} by executing multiple independent generators with diverse reasoning paradigms in parallel to diversify reasoning under a fixed budget, providing fault tolerance (addressing \textbf{C2}).} \revA{For verification and validation, we replace probabilistic self-judgment with a suite of specialized, deterministic checkers that trigger targeted LLM repair, ensuring verifiable correctness (addressing \textbf{C3}).} \revA{Finally, in release, we introduce \revA{Confidence-aware SQL Selection} that dynamically adapts the review process based on execution consensus, yielding a calibrated output (addressing \textbf{C4}).} As shown in Figure~\ref{fig:performance}, this design enables \model to integrate with diverse LLMs and achieve notable accuracy improvements without any fine-tuning. \revB{To explicitly distinguish our contribution from existing approaches, Table~\ref{tab:comparison} contrasts \model with representative state-of-the-art methods.
+Unlike linear workflows (e.g., CHESS~\cite{chess}) or search-centric methods (e.g., Alpha-SQL~\cite{alpha-sql}) that rely heavily on single-path reasoning or probabilistic self-correction, \model enforces a \textit{deterministic SE-Lifecycle} paradigm.
+We also incorporate a fault-tolerant design via \textit{N-Version Programming} to mitigate single-point reasoning failures.
+Furthermore, by replacing stochastic checks with a rigorous \textit{Unit Testing Tool-Chain} and introducing \textit{Confidence-Aware Selection}, we systematically address the inherent unreliability of LLM self-reflection.}

 \stitle{Contributions.} This paper makes the following contributions: